kilpkonn/msc-thesis/main.typ

 However they noted in @mimer that the costs for the tactics need to be tweaked in future work as this was not their focus.
 #todo("Read about paper")

-=== Term search in Idris2 (week 3)
-I think there is one and the only term serach implementation in Idris2.

 === Term search in Standard ML <standardml>
 In @algebraic-foundations-of-proof-refinement they implemented term search for Standard ML as a part of RedPRL#footnote(link("https://redprl.org/")) project.